apl-cornell/SCIF/docs/Introduction/layout-of-a-scif-source-file.md

 ## Importing from other source files

 SCIF supports import statements.
-By using an import statement like the following:
+By using an import statement like the following, all global symbols such as contracts are imported from the specified file.
 ```scif
 import "path-to-file";
 ```

-All global symbols such as contacts are imported from the specified file.

 ## Structure of a contract

-Structure of SCIF contracts are similar to classes in object-oriented programming languages such as Java.
-Each contract can contain declarations of state variables, exceptions, constructors and methods.
-In addition, a SCIF contract supports declarations of local principals and local trust assumptions that help secure your program from muliple security vulnerabilities such as reentrancy vulnerabilities.
+The structure of SCIF contracts is similar to classes in object-oriented programming languages such as Java.
+Each contract can declare state variables, exceptions, constructors and methods.
+In addition, a SCIF contract supports declarations of local principals and local trust assumptions that help secure your program from security vulnerabilities.

 ### contract name, contract label and inheritance